 Allen’s Landing is an historic park that truly defines our city.
 It was here in 1836 that August Chapman and John Kirby Allen stepped ashore and claimed Houston as their own.
 This site also became Houston’s first port, a thriving commercial hub and a symbol of our city’s entrepreneurial spirit.
-Through Buffalo Bayou Partnership's efforts, Allen’s Landing is being transformed into an active and vibrant destination along downtown's waterfront by completing restoration of the historic Sunset Coffee Building.
+In 2016, Buffalo Bayou Partnership continued transformation of Allen's Landing into an active destination along downtown's waterfront by completing restoration of the historic Sunset Coffee Building.

 After passing the Barker Reservoir near Beltway 8, Buffalo Bayou runs through the 500-acre Terry Hershey Park and through the Memorial area to the Houston Arboretum and Memorial Park, and the River Oaks area.
 Buffalo Bayou Partnership’s jurisdiction officially begins when Buffalo Bayou hits Shepherd Drive and stretches to the Turning Basin of the Port of Houston.
 Enjoy exploring and discovering the numerous parks located along this waterway.

 The Buffalo Bayou Guide will guide you as you walk, run or cycle along the waterway and visit the many parks and historic sites.

 Learn about the historic Buffalo Bayou Park Cistern during a guided tour

 Let your pup off-leash at Johnny Steele Dog Park to freely run around and play